SJTU-ViSYS/TextSLAM/README.md

 # TextSLAM
-TextSLAM is a novel visual SLAM approach tightly coupled with the semantic text features.
+TextSLAM is a novel visual SLAM system tightly coupled with the semantic text features.